javiistacks/tech-Blog/README.md

   * Allows to dynamically render HTML Pages based on passing arguments to templates.

 * [express-handlebars](https://www.npmjs.com/package/express-handlebars)
-  * Sequelize is a promise-based Node.js ORM tool for MySQL.
+  * A Handlebars view engine for Express.

 * [express-session](https://www.npmjs.com/package/express-session)
-  * Sequelize is a promise-based Node.js ORM tool for MySQL.
+  * This is a Node.js module available through the npm registry.

 * [mysql2](https://www.npmjs.com/package/mysql2)
   * Enables the application to create a connection to the mysql database.